q-ello/Clone-Master/README.md

 A console game, very similar to Zork.
+Made as school project.

 What is the plot: you are a scientist that came up with cloning, but, well, for some reasong they put you into the cell because of it.
 You certainly need to escape.